 - 2. Make models to represent actual mushers racing this year: - a.
 Use unifix cube stacks to represent the mushers.
 There should be one stack per musher.
 Divide the mushers between student partners. - b.
-Stack- gender on top, experience center, residency on bottom - Rookie = white Veteran = black Male = blue Female = pink Alaska = yellow Lower 48 = red Foreign = green - 3.
-Sort the stacks into like groups: As a whole class, sort all of the stacks into like groups.
+Stack- gender on top, experience center, residency on bottom rookie = white veteran = black male = blue female = pink Alaska = yellow other state = red foreign = green

+- 3. As a whole class, sort all of the stacks into like groups.
 For example all the male veterans from Alaska should be in one group. - 4.
 Chart: Have the students return to their original charts and complete the ranking column.
 They should rank the characteristic combinations from the most likely to win to the least likely. - 5.
 Have students complete the evaluation questions either independently or as a group. - 6.
 Wrap Up: Run a quick probability experiment.
 Put all the stacks in a bag and have each student choose one.
 Did the results of the experiment match what was expected?